Sushanth-Code/InventIQ-Next-Gen-Inventory-Management-System-with-AI-Driven-Insights/README.md

 - **Real-time Notifications**: Stay informed about critical inventory events with customizable alerts
 - **Comprehensive Analytics**: Make data-driven decisions with detailed reports and visualizations

-## 👨‍💻 Creators
+## 👨‍💻 Creator

-This project was developed by a talented team of AIML experts:
+This project was developed by a talented team of AIML expert:

 <div align="center">